 The story, set in both St. Louis and Israel and featuring a quirky mix of mystery, religion, and science fiction, is sprinkled with local references, such as the U. City Loop, Blueberry Hill, Central West End, Left Bank Books—even the ill-reputed Coral Courts Motel.

 The Plot.
-The story opens as David Greenberg, a Central West End gallery owner, receives a call from his long-lost love, Miriam Solomon, who’d moved to Israel decades ago.
+The Antiquities Dealer opens as David Greenberg, a St. Louis gallery owner, receives a call from his long-lost love, Miriam Solomon, who’d moved to Israel decades ago.
 Agreeing to meet at Blueberry Hill, Miriam enlists David’s help in locating a missing relic of singular importance to an ancient Israeli society.
 But to do so, he must first decipher an obscure clue to its whereabouts.
 The tension quickly escalates—becoming increasingly more deadly—as David travels from St. Louis to Israel and back, finding more questions than answers—and unsure of whom to trust.

-This FREE event is open to all, with plenty of free parking in the lot.
+This FREE event is open to all.
 Refreshments will be served.
 Book sales to be handled by Subterranean Books.
-The Antiquities Dealer is also available in Kindle and Nook formats.
-The audio book version will be available soon.
+The Antiquities Dealer is also available in Kindle and Nook formats, as well as the just-released audiobook.